 - Staff and faculty may reserve space by contacting the Events Office at email@example.com or x5356.

-- Student organizations submit event requests via ConnQuest (http://conncoll.collegiatelink.net/).
+- Student organizations submit event requests via ConnQuest.
 Individual students who want to host an event must be sponsored by a department or student organization.
 The Office of Student Engagement reviews club events for approval and the Office of Residential Education and Living reviews house events.
 Once approved, events are added to the College’s calendar.

-Give your event an interesting, informative title.
-It will compete for attention with many other events on the College calendar.
-Provide a detailed explanation of the event: who, what and why.
+Provide a description of your event–even a brief sentence helps people understand what your event is about.
+And remember to double-check spelling, grammar and accuracy.
+Tell us who, what and why.
 Tell us something about who’s participating by providing professional titles or brief descriptions.
 For example, “Jane Smith is a professor of psychology at Oxford and an author well known for her biography of Sigmund Freud.”
 And consider listing who the event would appeal to.
 For example, “Anthropology and religious studies majors will find this speaker interesting because …”.

 Contact the student newspaper, The College Voice, so the staff can consider covering your event.
 You can also purchase an ad in the paper at special rates for on-campus advertisers.
 The business staff at the paper can design the ad for a small fee.
 Email email@example.com about coverage and visit http://thecollegevoice.org/about/advertising/ for advertising rates and more information.